werowe/mist_preventive_maintenance_ml/README.md

 ## <a name="3"></a>Vehicle Fleets and Analytics
 IoT-equipped trucks send data from vehicles using a cellular or satellite signal either as a stream or in bursts.
-With IoT, trucks are fit with sensors and GPS trackers that measure heat, vibration, distance travelled, speed, etc.  These are attached to the engine, brakes, transmission, refrigerated trailer, etc.
+With IoT, trucks are fit with sensors and GPS trackers that measure heat, vibration, distance travelled, speed, etc.  These sensors are attached to the engine, brakes, transmission, refrigerated trailer, etc.

 Companies gather and study this data to operate their vehicles in the safest and lowest cost manner possible.
 For example, sensors on the engine can tell whether the engine has a problem.
 It is the goal of PM to fix a device before it breaks as waiting until it breaks is expensive as the engine, brake assembly, or drive train can be destroyed and the vehicle taken out of service for a longer period of time than if it is properly maintained